-Details can be found at: www.aiaethicsline.com

-AIA maintains a comprehensive Whistleblower Programme designed to handle reports of misconduct and inappropriate behaviour.
-You can contact the AIA Ethics Hotline 24 hours a day, 7 days a week.
+AIA Ethicsline Details can be found at: www.aiaethicsline.com AIA maintains a comprehensive Whistleblower Programme designed to handle reports of misconduct and inappropriate behaviour.
+You can contact the AIA Ethicsline 24 hours a day, seven days a week.
 You can make a report in your own language and remain anonymous if you wish.
-Please provide as much detailed information as possible as this will help AIA thoroughly investigate the matter.
+Please provide as much information as possible as this will help AIA thoroughly investigate the matter.

-Non-Retaliation
+Non-retaliation

 AIA prohibits retaliation against any employee for making a good faith report of an actual or suspected violation of this Code, laws, regulations or AIA policy.
-A good faith report is one that you believe to be true and where you provide all the information you have and that is made in the best interests of AIA.
+(A report is made in good faith if you reasonably believe it is true, you provide all the information you have, and you make it in the best interests of AIA).
+More protective nonretaliation standards and rules may apply under applicable laws.

-For more information, please see the AIA Group Whistleblower Protection Policy on the AIA Intranet.
+For more information, please see the AIA Group Whistleblower Protection Standard and any supplement that applies to your business unit.